Keep ahead of the colour curve with these top styling tips brought to you by Naturtint

 If you want to try this look at home, take finger sized pieces of hair and run a slightly lighter shade through to the ends, starting a little away from the root.
 Remember to use gloved hands and don’t try to be too accurate with your colour placement – your aiming for a relaxed look!
 You could even try using warmer, golden tones instead of lighter tones to get a more ‘caramel balayage’.

-Search for pictures of Rosie Huntington-Whiteley’s balayage look to see just how stunning this style can be!
+Search for pictures of Rosie Huntington-Whiteley’s balayage look to see just how stunning this style can be or click here to read our blog post on how we transformed Sarah’s look (below) with a balayage style!

 We’ve all heard of makeup contouring – well now it’s all about hair colour contouring.
 This method is great for accentuating dark features like brown eyes or olive skin, by framing the face with a slightly lighter shade, to make these dark features ‘pop’!